Safeguarding children and child protection

-- We are committed to promoting awareness of child abuse issues throughout its training and learning programmes for adults.
+Happy Hearts Day Nursery is committed to promoting awareness of child abuse issues throughout its Practitioners training.
 It is also committed to empowering young children, through its early childhood curriculum, promoting their right to be strong, resilient and listened to.

-- We ensure that all staff know the procedures for reporting and recording their concerns in the setting.
-Planning
+- We ensure that all staff know the procedures for reporting and recording any concerns they may have about the provision.

 - The layout of the rooms allows for constant supervision.
 No child is left alone with staff or volunteers in a one-to-one situation without being visible to others.

 - We introduce key elements of keeping children safe into our programme to promote the personal, social and emotional development of all children, so that they may grow to be strong, resilient and listened to and that they develop an understanding of why and how to keep safe.

 - We create within the setting a culture of value and respect for the individual, having positive regard for children's heritage arising from their colour, ethnicity, languages spoken at home, cultural and social background.

 - We ensure that this is carried out in a way that is developmentally appropriate for the children.